Gar2d2/ArchersArena/README.md

 ## Mechanics
 #### Shooting
 The main ability, or at least the one which provides victory is the ability to shoot arrows.
-After pressing fire button, the red indicating arrow will apear.
+After pressing fire button, the red indicating arrow will appear.
 This indicator shows in which direction arrow will fly after releasing the fire button.

 ![image](https://user-images.githubusercontent.com/56792313/236648178-dbe1c0b4-e636-44d1-b798-c438d43b764d.png)

-In order to shoot, player needs to have at least one arrow in the quiver, if doesn't, nothing will happen.
-Arrows are deadly only before hitting the first target other than jumping platform, after that, they can be picked to a player quiver simply by colliding with them
+In order to shoot, player needs to have at least one arrow in the quiver, if it doesn't, nothing will happen.
+Arrows are deadly only before hitting the first target other than a jumping platform, after that, they can be picked to a player quiver simply by colliding with them

 #### Moving
 Apart from the basic movement which is moving left, right and jumping, player can use jumping platforms to enhance his movement.
-After stepping on one of those platforms, player will be ejected in the direction platform is pointing.
-Its worth to mention that same will happen with arrow so ricochets kills are possible.
+After stepping on one of these platforms, player will be ejected in the direction platform is pointing.
+It's worth mentioning that same will happen with arrow so ricochets kills are possible.

 ## Ending game
 Each player have fixed amount of health, indicated by his own widget in the top part of the screen.
 ![image](https://user-images.githubusercontent.com/56792313/236648417-812d28fe-8b14-496a-afdd-b20372267abd.png)

-When player dies, he looses a heart.
+When player dies, he loses a heart.
 When only one player is alive, round ends.
 At the beginning of the next round all players with at least one life left gets respawned.
-When only one player can be respawned, game ends and the winner is determinated.
+When only one player can be respawned, game ends and the winner is determined.